mrspeaker/teletest/README.md

 This is super dope

 This is not bad at all.
 I like how it shows you where peoples' cursors are.

+Love this.
+This should be pretty good for document collaboration!

+__Sometimes it refreshes to an empty screen!__

 ![Tell me Visual Studio is better than Atom one more time](http://www.imfdb.org/images/thumb/c/c9/BigL-1911d.jpg/500px-BigL-1911d.jpg)